whatsappadm431-dot/student-report-erd/README.md

 ## Use of GitHub
 The system design was based on analysis of a GitHub repository containing database migration files.
 The tables were identified from the `database/migrations` directory.
+The relationships were identified using foreign keys defined in the migration files.

 ## Entities
 The following entities were identified: